 Did you know that Lawrence Block (long one of my writing heroes) got his start by writing erotica, specifically, lesbian romances?
 As did Donald Westlake, who immortalized his pulp smut career in Adios, Scheherazade, one of the funniest books I’ve ever read.

 I mention this because new fiction writers tend to think that if they write smut, they’re not “real” writers, or that they will always be forced to write smut.
 Not so.
 Smut helps you to pay your bills while you’re learning to write fiction.
 Why not earn while you learn?
 (No one needs to know you’re writing smut, unless you choose to tell them.)

 So write short stories, and if you can, write erotica short stories – smut SELLS, and sells well.
-Last year, you could write ultra-short erotica, and make a great income.
+A few years ago, you could write ultra-short erotica, and make a great income.
 These days, focus on erotica romances.
-Aim for 10,000 to 20,000 words.
+Aim for 20,000 to 30,000 words.
 Use a pen name for this stuff.
 You can write under whatever names you choose.